Updated: August 24, 2021

 1. Building an emergency fund is a priority.

-The reason why people go into bad debt is because they didn’t have money when they needed it.
+People go into bad debt because they didn’t have money when they needed it.
 Fortunately, having an emergency fund is the simple solution to this problem.

 2. Patience through delayed gratification.

 When it comes to their mindset, debt-free people are patient.
 They know the importance of practicing delayed gratification, especially when it comes to buying luxuries and unnecessary stuff.

 The secret why they’re good with saving money is because they are clear with their intentions.
 They don’t save just for the sake of saving.
 They save because they want to buy or spend on a specific financial goal.

 For example, by committing and focusing on a goal such as having an out-of-town vacation with your family, it will be easier to resist the temptation of making an impulse buy when there’s a mall sale.

 Being proactive means creating and following a budget.
 They monitor their cash flow — both income and expenses.
 They’re always on the lookout for opportunities and do constant checks on their spending.

 This is, of course, the foundation of wealth building.
 By spending less than your income, you’re assured of extra cash when financial emergencies occur.
 Additionally, this habit allows you to create an investment fund.